Fibromyalgia

 Medications

-Medications alone are seldom successful in treating fibromyalgia but they can reduce pain and improve sleep.
+Medications alone are seldom successful in treating Fibromyalgia but they can reduce pain and improve sleep.
 They include:

-• painkillers such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDS) are usually ineffective in fibromyalgia, although they may still be useful for relieving underlying arthritic pain.
+• painkillers such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDS) are usually ineffective in Fibromyalgia, although they may still be useful for relieving underlying arthritic pain.

 • tricyclic anti-depressants such as amitriptyline and nortriptyline are used in low doses to improve sleep and boost the body’s natural mechanisms to reduce pain.

-• anticonvulsants such as gabapentin and pregabalin are used to treat nerve pain (neuralgia) and have been shown to help people with fibromyalgia.
+• anticonvulsants such as gabapentin and pregabalin are used to treat nerve pain (neuralgia) and have been shown to help people with Fibromyalgia.

 Exercise